opalj/opal/src/site/UsingOPAL.md

 ## Sub Projects

-OPAL consists of multiple sub projects and tools which are described in the following.
+OPAL consists of multiple subprojects and tools which are described in the following.

 ### Framework
 Combines all of OPAL's subproject for ease of use.